 The scope covers the re-use of corporate solutions and components for Opsys globally and particularly for project 2B "contracts and level 2 commitment".

 The detailed work plan for 2017 is under preparation and will follow the signature of the partnership agreement.
-The final work plan is expected by mid-December 2016.
+The work plan is expected by mid-December 2016.